VC 23109 is a California Vehicle Code section making it unlawful to race your vehicle against:

 — any timing device (stopwatch, etc.).

 23109 a is also known as an “exhibition of speed” charge or a “speed contest” charge.
 Think of the movie The Fast and the Furious – California law says you can’t do that.
 It’s not uncommon to want to show off your new souped-up car in a street race, but if caught by the police, you may be facing some severe consequences.

-Further, if you’re convicted of 23109 a, whether as an infraction or as a misdemeanor, you are facing up to a 6 month suspension of driver’s license.
-This is probably the worst part of the 23109 a charge, because a conviction could affect your right to drive.
+Further, if you’re convicted of exhibition of speed, whether as an infraction or as a misdemeanor, you are facing up to a 6 month suspension of driver’s license.
+This is probably the worst part of the 23109 charge, because a conviction could affect your right to drive.

 (Image credit: freedigitalphotos.net)